thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Select a file]({{ site.baseurl }}/images/scriptability-cloud-import-page.png "Select a file")

-6. In your file system, find and select the `.tsl` file.
+6. In your file system, find and select the `TSL` file.
 The file uploads automatically.

 8. If you constructed the file correctly, the **Import** interface displays an *Upload successful* message.